 This guest post comes from my friend Elise of Kale & Chocolate fame.
-Elise’s book Whole Food Energy is coming out on January 1 and it’s filled with 200 (!) recipes for delicious, healthy snacks you can take anywhere!
+Elise’s book Whole Food Energy is filled with 200 (!) recipes for delicious, healthy snacks you can take anywhere!
 Check out some of her favorite recipes here or follow along with her gorgeous Instagram feed here.

 It’s the most wonderful time of the year!